 Meet Bret Baier

-Fox News Chief Political Anchor & Executive Editor and Anchor, "Special Report with Bret Baier"
+Fox News Chief Political Anchor & Executive Editor and Anchor,"Special Report with Bret Baier"

-Bret Baier serves as chief political anchor for Fox News Channel (FNC) and anchor of "Special Report with Bret Baier," the number one news program on cable (6-7 p.m.
+Bret Baier serves as chief political anchor for Fox News Channel (FNC) and executive editor and anchor of "Special Report with Bret Baier," the number one news program on cable (6-7 p.m.
 ET).
 Before assuming this role, which he took over for Brit Hume in January of 2009, Baier served as chief White House correspondent, where he reported on presidential activities on a national and international level from 2006-2009.

 Prior to being named chief White House correspondent, Baier served as national security correspondent and reported on military and national security affairs, as well as on defense, military policy and the intelligence community from the Pentagon from 2001-2006.
-Baier has reported from Iraq 12 times and from Afghanistan 13 times most recently in March 2011.
-He has traveled the world with various administration and military officials and on his own – reporting from 74 different countries.
+He has reported from Iraq 12 times and from Afghanistan 13 times and has traveled the world with various administration and military officials- reporting from 74 different countries.

-Most recently he co-anchored Fox News 2012 election night coverage alongside Megyn Kelly – a night where Fox News Channel had more than twelve million viewers and finished second among all of the broadcast and cable networks in the ratings.
+Most recently he co-anchored Fox News Channel’s 2014 election night alongside colleague Megyn Kelly—a night where Fox News Channel was the most-watched network on broadcast and cable during midterm coverage.
 Baier covered the 2012 campaign extensively – taking his show, Special Report, on the road to nine battleground states; anchoring the three Presidential and one Vice Presidential debates and the Republican and Democratic conventions.

 During his tenure at the network, Baier has anchored more than 30 political specialson FNC.
 In early May of 2011, Baier moderated the first Republican Presidential debate in South Carolina as well as four additional Fox debates throughout the 2012 campaign season.